ToshioCP/LaTeX-BuildTools/Readme.md

 \includegraphics{image/photo.jpg}
 ~~~

+This means:

-This saves you from having to change the command pathnames if the body file moves across chaps and parts.
+- You don't need to change the pathnames in the \\input or \\includegraphics commands even if the body file moves across chaps and parts.
-The program will automatically convert the pathnames for \\input and \\incudegraphics into absolute paths.
+- Lualatex recognizes the relative paths correctly when its current directory is located to the top directory.

 ### Typeset